top of page

 #4 The Wooden Chair at Cape Tripiti - the landmark of the southernmost point of Europe

-A very special landmark awaits you at Cape Tripiti: The famous wooden chair, which marks the southernmost point of Europe.
-At over 2 metres high, the chair sits enthroned on a massive concrete slab and attracts travellers from all over the world.
-The chair was erected in 2000 by a group of Eastern European emigrants who have lived on Gavdos for many years.
-It is not only intended to mark the geographical highlight of the island, but also symbolises relaxation and joie de vivre.
-Words such as ‘Relax’, ‘Smile’ and ‘Happiness’ are engraved into the wood and perfectly capture the calm, almost meditative atmosphere of the place.
+A very special landmark awaits you at Cape Tripiti: the famous wooden chair marking the southernmost point of Europe.
+Sitting on a massive wooden base and overlooking the endless blue of the Libyan Sea, the chair attracts travellers from all over the world.
+At over two metres high, it has long been one of the most recognisable symbols of Gavdos and a place no visitor to the island should miss.
+The original chair was erected in the year 2000 by a group of Eastern European emigrants who have lived on Gavdos for many years.
+More than just a geographical marker, it was intended to symbolise relaxation and joie de vivre.
+Words such as “Relax,” “Smile” and “Happiness” were engraved into the wooden cladding and perfectly captured the calm, almost meditative atmosphere of Cape Tripiti.
+The location of the chair offers a breathtaking view across the Libyan Sea.

 bottom of page